Nevill Mott: Career and research

 This second field had a direct and long lasting consequence on the research activity of John (Jack) Mitchell.
 Mott's accomplishments include explaining theoretically the effect of light on a photographic emulsion (see latent image).
 His work on oxidation, besides fostering new research in the field (notably by J. Bénard and Nicolás Cabrera), was the root of the concept of the band gap produced in semiconductors by gradients in the distribution of donor and acceptor impurities.

+During World War II, Mott joined the "Army Cell" of radar researchers.
+He was put in charge of getting the Army's GL Mk.
+II radar working in the presence of serious calibration problems that caused the measurements to change as the antenna tracked its targets.
+He solved this problem by designing a large metal wire mat that was built around the radars to provide a very flat reference plane.

 During the war Mott worked on the role of plastic deformation in the progression of fracture cracks.
-When he returned to Bristol after the war, his having met and hired Frederick Charles Frank enabled the two of them to make considerable advances in the study of dislocations, with the help of others such as Frank Nabarro and Alan Cottrell.
+When he returned to Bristol after the war, his having met and hired Charles Frank enabled the two of them to make considerable advances in the study of dislocations, with the help of others such as Frank Nabarro and Alan Cottrell.
 Bristol became an important centre of research in this topic, especially at the end of the 1940s.
-If Mott only produced early and somewhat minor contributions to that field, notably on alloy hardening with Nabarro and on the topology of a dislocation network lowering the apparent elastic constants of a crystal, there is no doubt that Mott's enthusiasm played its role in the three major steps forward in the field by F. C. Frank on crystal growth and plasticity and later, in Cambridge, by P. Hirsch on thin film electron microscopy.
+If Mott only produced early and somewhat minor contributions to that field, notably on alloy hardening with Nabarro and on the topology of a dislocation network lowering the apparent elastic constants of a crystal, there is no doubt that Mott's enthusiasm played its role in the three major steps forward in the field by Frank on crystal growth and plasticity and later, in Cambridge, by Peter Hirsch on thin film electron microscopy.

 At the same time, however, Mott gave a lot of thought to electronic correlations and their possible role in Verwey's compounds such as nickel oxides which could switch from metals to nonmetallic insulators under various physical conditions - this is known as the Mott transition.
 The term Mott insulator is also named for him, as well as the Mott polynomials, which he introduced.